jpmbvistro/portfolio/README.md

 # Portfolio Site

-This Portfolio Site is used to highlight my techstack, bio, portfolio pieces, and provide visitors with the means to contact me.
+This Portfolio Site is used to highlight my tech-stack, bio, portfolio pieces, and provide visitors with the means to contact me.

 ## Current Hosting